sepehrmn/sepehrmn/README.md

 Currently employed at the Free University of Berlin studying natural language using AI/ML and writing simulations of neural networks.
 I've done and still do computational neuroscience and AI research but I'm more interested in building and shipping real products.

-- 🔭 I'm currently working on improving my DevOps skills and integrating AI into daily workflows.
-- 🌱 Learning training and fine-tuning small task-specific generative models.
+- 🔭 I'm currently working on improving my DevOps skills and training generative models.
-- 👯 Interested in collaborating on projects involving several models and intelligent agents that utilize them effectively.
-- 💬 I'm also interested in spatial computing, general healthcare and computational psychiatry, and applying AI in these areas.
+- 💬 I'm also interested in spatial computing, general healthcare, and computational psychiatry, and applying AI in these areas.
+Let's talk if you have an interesting project!

-I am passionate and energetic about what I do and always happy to work with likeminded people.
+I am passionate and energetic about what I do and always happy to work with like-minded people.
 I want to make an impact and together build a better future for humanity!

 ## Socials

-Best way to reach me is via email.
+The best way to reach me is via email.
 I am active on Linkedin and X (Twitter).
 I'm hoping to write more on Substack.

 [<img src='https://raw.githubusercontent.com/devicons/devicon/master/icons/linkedin/linkedin-original.svg' alt='Sepehr Mahmoudian on LinkedIn' height='40'>](https://www.linkedin.com/in/sepehr-mahmoudian-99367516/)
 [<img src='https://github.com/sepehrmn/sepehrmn/blob/main/pics/substack.png' alt='Sepehr Mahmoudian on Substack' width='45' height='45'>](https://substack.com/@thetorus)